Associate Professor of Education

 School of Education

-Ross Mitchell, an assistant professor of education at the University of Redlands, is an expert on education policy and demography issues.
+Ross Mitchell, an associate professor of education at the University of Redlands, is an expert on education policy and demography issues.

 He can speak about year-round school calendars, academic achievement testing, the U.S. deaf population and school desegregation.